Susan-Paudel/Text-and-scrolling-views/README.md

 ![recording](ScreenshotAndRecord/Record.gif)

 **The above record shows the overall functionality of the app .The UI consist of three textview and one scroll view.
-One textView as header and two textView is inside scrollView and the scrollview consist of one child tag which is linear layout those two textview are inside it.**
+One textView as header and two textView is inside scrollView,the vertical linear layout is used to distinguished the subheading and paragraph.**